twixraider81/exolang/README.md

 You will need atleast boost 1.54.
 Next call the bootstrap script:

-./bootstrap.sh )
+./bootstrap.sh

 This will to build the lemon parser generator, fetch the quex lexer in order to rebuild the lexer/parser code and download the waf build tool.
-The bootstrap script can also build a LLVM under ./bin, do do that use bootstrap as follows.
+The bootstrap script can also build LLVM with RTTI, do do that use bootstrap as follows.

-./bootstrap.sh -vkl
+./bootstrap.sh -vl

 - -c : force cleanup (delete downloaded folders)
 - -l : build llvm
 - -v : verbose, print what the script is doing